mattyoung101/slingshot/README.md

 ### Current state
 Slingshot is almost stable, but still a work in progress.
-Right now, it is capable of providing Verilator linting and some completion.
+Right now, it is capable of providing Verilator linting and a fair amount of completion, including multi-file completion.
 I'm working on adding more completion items and stabilising the server.
-It's probably useful in _very simple_ SystemVerilog projects right now - feel free to give it a spin!
+It's probably useful in moderately complicated SystemVerilog projects right now - feel free to give it a spin!

 The big feature that remains to be implemented is multi-file support, so you can reference modules in other files.
 Currently, Slingshot does not understand this, but works pretty well for single files.